 “How do you figure out where you stand?
 How do you figure out whether you’re good at things or bad at things?”
 North asks.
-“What you do, and what everybody does, for the most part, is what we call social comparison theory—we look at others and say, How do we stack up compared to other people around us?”
+“What you do, and what everybody does, for the most part, is what we call social comparison theory.
+We look at others and say, ‘How do we stack up compared to other people around us?’”

 “We manipulate what we believe to be our relevant peer group by setting our own standards,” she says.
-The detrimental effect of this is that we’re making comparisons that are either way too far-reaching (e.g., an entry-level accountant comparing himself to a CEO) or we’re manipulating our group so we’re far better than most (e.g., a freelance writer with 40 years of experience comparing himself to 22-year-old bloggers).
+The detrimental effect of this is that we’re making comparisons that are either way too far-reaching (e.g., an entry-level accountant comparing themselves to a CEO) or we’re manipulating our group so we’re far better than most (e.g., a freelance writer with 40 years of experience comparing themselves to 22-year-old bloggers).

-North suggests the first step toward healthy comparison—after all, some is good—should be identifying the correct peer group.
+North suggests the first step toward healthy social comparison—after all, some is good—should be identifying the correct peer group.
 Then you can make reasonable upward and downward judgments.
-“Successful people really need to compare upward at least part of the time.
-They need to find their relevant peer group and say, ‘I’m better than two-thirds of my relevant peer group, but let me take a look at the one-third and see what they’re doing that’s better.’”
+“Successful people really need to compare upward at least part of the time,” she says.
+“They need to find their relevant peer group and say, ‘I’m better than two-thirds of my relevant peer group, but let me take a look at the one-third and see what they’re doing that’s better.’”

 We now feel self-imposed pressure to share (and amplify and beautify) the big life moments, not the everyday ones.
 If we do post the everyday ones, we incorporate image crafting, or the process of posting deceptively exciting and beautifully staged photos in order to seem more perfect on social media.
 Friends see a couple hiking in Hawaii, but not the terrible argument they had the same day.
 “On Facebook or Instagram, you don’t have the benefit of observing people in their natural environment,” North says.
 “What you see instead is the façade or presentation that people want to portray.”
 We risk comparing our seemingly banal lives with ones that seem thrilling and ever-changing, which can make us feel inferior.

-North agrees, calling Facebook a “PR machine”—a vessel for ensuring others see our lives as picture-perfect and impressive, not riddled with the inevitable setbacks and flaws.
+Because of the perceived pressure people feel to post moments just as interesting or exciting as everyone else’s, they may exaggerate or share misleading information.
+North agrees, calling Facebook a “PR machine”—a vessel for ensuring others see our lives as picture-perfect and impressive, not riddled with inevitable setbacks and flaws.

 I later discovered that the classmate who I thought landed a job at NPR was really just an intern.
 And Payton discovered her friend who landed a killer job after college only did so because her dad had a connection on staff.